Frequently Asked Questions

 Q. What’s the best way to get there?

 A. MTS trolleys and buses and the Coaster and Amtrak all stop just 2 blocks from the event, at Santa Fe Depot/Americas Plaza.
-Deco Bikes has a small – 16 stall – stand just outside our exit gate.
-See more.
-Click here.
+Deco Bikes has a small – 16 stall – stand just North of the event.

 Q. If I drive, where can I park?